 Cross country skiing had its origins in Scandinavia, where communities had to hunt, gather firewood, and socialise over tough, snow-covered terrain, and it didn’t become a sport till the end of the 19th century.

 At Mt Hotham we are blessed with over 35 kilometres of beautiful cross country tracks that you can enjoy while getting a great workout.

 In fact, some studies suggest that cross country skiing is so good for your physical conditioning, it might even help you live longer!
 Whether or not this is true, it’s definitely a great way to enjoy parts of Mt Hotham that many people never get to see when they’re busy on the groomers.

-If you're a more experienced and independent skier, you can just check our daily trail reports and snow cam before heading out on our beautifuly groomed trails for a great day.
+If you're an experienced and independent skier, you can just check our daily trail reports and snow cam before heading out on our beautifuly groomed trails for a great day.
 You can hire cross country gear on mountain at Hoys and SnowMonkey in the Davenport area of the resort, where the cross country trails start.